hongyuhy/BerkeleyProject/README.md

 1. Make sure you have Python 2.7 and Docker installed
 2. Clone with this project into your preferred application directory
 3. Run docker-compose build to build the image
-4. Run dokcer-compose up to start the application
+4. Run docker-compose up to start the application

 Application should be running at localhost in browser